📄

 • Make sure the account is eligible and the Google Play cache is up to date.
 To do so, while logged into the Google Play Store account on the test device, proceed as follows:

-1. Make sure you completely close the Google Play Store App.
+1. Make sure you completely .

 2. Open the Google Play Store app and go to the My Apps & Games tab.